What is safe and secure software?

-Of course, there are free programs available but when students are learning online, school teachers and parents need to be sure that all data is safe and not being spammed, as can be the case with free software.
+There are numerous free programs available for use on the internet.
+However, when children are learning online, school teachers and parents are responsible for their safety.
+They need to assure that their children/students and their data is safe and secure and not being spammed, as can often be the case with free software.

 “I initially got another typing tutor and was emailed continuously with snippets of information.
-It continued inspite me telling them to stop.
+It continued, in spite of me telling them to stop.
 I cancelled my subscription and bought KAZ.
 I’m so pleased I did - it just worked and no spam!”
-Mary Owen UK
+Mary Owen UK.

-Generally free software is a means for gathering or ‘havesting’ data and for generating revenue from advertising.
-However, the real concern is what is done with this data.
+Generally, free software is a means for gathering or ‘harvesting’ data and/or for generating revenue from advertising.
+However, the real concern is what is done with this data?

 Data collection is a science, with degrees and doctorates in the subject.
-Google and Facebook are just a couple amongst many, that harness and collect data.
-They are able to provide a snapshot of where, when and how we shop, purchase and browse.
+Google and Facebook are just a couple amongst many who harvest and collect data.
+They can establish where, when and how we shop, purchase and browse.
 Allegedly, elections have been won using this science!

-Remember, by just browsing, your location and search history can all be monitored.
+Remember, by just browsing, your location and search history can be monitored.

-With ‘opt-in’ sites, there is a larger collection of data, as ‘opting-in’ gives the site the go-ahead to gather more information such as email addresses, job sector, position etc.
+With ‘opt-in’ sites, there is an even larger collection of data, as ‘opting-in’ gives the site the go-ahead to gather more information, such as email addresses, job titles, sectors etc.

-Free courses may put a cookie on your computer in order to harvest data and by ‘opting in’ you are allowing them to show advertisements or pop-ups, which may or may not be appropriate for the user.
-How can you guarantee the content from this site if you do not have any control?
+Additionally, free courses may place a cookie on your computer, to harvest data and by ‘opting in’, you are allowing them to show advertisements or pop-ups.
+These may or may not be appropriate for you.
+How can you guarantee the content from a site you have no control over?

 But I have anti-virus software…

-Yes and there is a very good reason why we all have some form of anti-virus software installed on our computers, protecting us and our data.
-These subscriptions keep our computers safe but they are constantly fighting the cyberwars and continually updating bug fixes for new viruses infecting not only your computer but those of the wider web community.
-However, what they cannot stop us doing is giving our data away freely.
+There is a very good reason why we all have some form of anti-virus software installed on our computers, protecting us and our data.
+These subscriptions keep our computers safe by constantly fighting cyberwars and updating bug fixes, infecting both your computer and that of the wider web community.
+However, they cannot stop us giving our data away freely.

-GDPR rules and regulations gave us a reprieve for a few months but all seems to have returned back to normal, with inboxes filling with junk /spam.
+Recent GDPR rules and regulations gave us a reprieve for a few months but all seems to have reverted, with inboxes filling with junk /spam.

 Safe and Secure…

-Importantly, remember it is your duty to safeguard your family, especially your children, to keep their data and learning environment safe.
+Remember, you have to safeguard your family, especially your children, keeping their data and online environment safe.

-Teachers are responsibe for ensuring the health & wellbeing, online safety and security of all colleagues and for protecting their students and their data.
+Teachers are responsible for ensuring the health, wellbeing and online safety and security of all colleagues and for protecting their students and their data.

 Is it really worth taking a risk with free software?
 What are the legal implications?
 Is the company legally registered?
-Can I contact them and is their information clearly displayed?
-Always read their Privacy and Data Policy.
+Can you contact them and is their information clearly displayed?
+Always read their Privacy and Data Policies.

 Developed by : STERNIC Pvt.
 Ltd.